Forest Fair Mall: 2008–2025: Decline and closure

 Three local business owners announced plans in 2011 to open ice skating rinks in the vacated Bigg's.
 By this time, Guitar Center had also closed, and a studio was proposed for its space, while a hotel was slated for the space originally occupied by Elder-Beerman.
 Bass Pro Shops announced it would relocate to West Chester Township in 2013; that year, the mall was again renamed Forest Fair Village.
-Burlington Coat Factory moved out in 2013, and Danbarry Dollar Saver closed in 2014.
+Burlington moved out in 2013, and Danbarry Dollar Saver closed in 2014.
 The proposed relocation of Bass Pro Shops, combined with the ongoing tax delinquency, delayed any further redevelopment.
 A plan to redevelop with Prudential Commercial Real Estate fell through in 2014 when that company's listing agreement expired.
 By 2017, only Kohl's, Bass Pro Shops, an arcade, and a children's entertainment complex remained in operation.
 A brokerage team put the mall on sale in 2017.
 In mid-2017, a Christian media company expressed interest in using part of the property as a studio.

-Inspectors from the city of Forest Park cited the building for a number of code violations throughout 2020, including sealed emergency exits and graffiti.
+Inspectors from the city of Forest Park cited the building for several code violations involving vandalism and safety issues throughout 2020, including sealed emergency exits and graffiti.
 At the same time, Cincinnati news station WCPO-TV began investigating the mall after viewers noted that Amazon Prime delivery trucks were using the structure's parking lot to stage deliveries.
-Officials of both Butler and Hamilton counties submitted plans to the state in 2022, requesting $9.5 million to demolish the mall.
-They also began redevelopment negotiations with Kohl's and Bass Pro Shops.
-The Butler County Journal News reported that any demolition plans would be contingent on the availability of state funds.
-One plan would convert the property to light industrial use.
+In 2022, officials from Butler and Hamilton counties submitted a request to the state of Ohio for $9.5 million to demolish the mall.
+They also began negotiating with Kohl's and Bass Pro Shops regarding the future redevelopment of the site.
+According to the Butler County Journal-News, demolition plans were dependent upon the availability of state funding, and one proposal envisioned redeveloping the property for light industrial use.

-Arcade Legacy, one of the last remaining tenants, moved out in September 2022.
+As redevelopment efforts were being considered, Arcade Legacy, one of the last remaining tenants, moved out in September 2022.
 A month later, WLWT reported that the mall was slated for demolition along with 825 other buildings across Ohio, as part of Governor Mike DeWine's Ohio Building Demolition and Site Revitalization Program.
-The mall was closed on December 2, 2022, after the City of Forest Park Fire Department shuttered all remaining businesses (except Bass Pro Shops and Kohl's) due to a number of fire code violations.
-Bass Pro Shops closed its Forest Fair Village location in January 2024 as it relocated to a larger store off I-75 in West Chester.
-In January 2025, Kohl's announced it would close 27 underperforming stores in April, including their Forest Fair store, leaving the mall with no tenants.
+On December 2, 2022, the City of Forest Park Fire Department ordered the closure of all remaining businesses inside the mall, with the exception of Kohl's and Bass Pro Shops, citing several fire code violations, including a nonfunctional sprinkler system.
+Bass Pro Shops remained open as a separate anchor tenant until January 2024, when it closed its Forest Fair Village store and relocated to a larger location near Interstate 75 in West Chester.
+Kohl's subsequently became the mall's sole remaining tenant before announcing in January 2025 that its Forest Fair store would close as part of a nationwide plan to shutter 27 underperforming locations.
+The store closed in April 2025, leaving the mall entirely vacant.